• Home »

 Key Developments:

-• Google Earth and Web Mapping: The launch of Google Earth in 2005 democratized access to geospatial data, allowing users to explore the globe virtually.
+• Google Earth and Web Mapping: The launch of Google Earth in 2005 democratized access to real-time geospatial data platforms, allowing users to explore the globe virtually.
 Web mapping services also gained popularity.

-• Advances in Remote Sensing: The use of drones and improvements in satellite technology-enhanced data collection capabilities.
+• Advances in Remote Sensing: The emergence of drones and improved satellite imaging accelerated how geospatial data is collected, with higher resolution and greater accuracy.

 The 2010s: Big Data and Real-Time Processing